mvc1009/hackingnotes/_docs/active-directory/securing-ad.md

 order: 98
 ---

 In this section some detection, defense tools and security advisors are going to be discussed.

+# Protect / Limit Domain Admins

 It is recommended to protect and limit domain admins:

 * Reduce the number of Domain Admins.
 * Do not allow or limit the login of DAs to any other machine rather than the Domain Controllers.
-* Try to never run a service with a Domain Admin.
+* Try to never run a service with a Domain Admin (Service Accounts passwords are stored in LSAS and no protections are setted).
 * Set `Account is sensitive and cannot be delegated` for Domain Admins.

 # Windows Defender